 – They should use the restroom before the performance or during intermission and only with their parent(s) or guardian.

-- They may applaud when appropriate.
+– Please encourage them to applaud when appropriate.

 Also mention to your children that the theatre will be dark at times and sudden bursts of sounds may happen.